djjudas21/hddtemp/README.md

 ## Compatability

+Facter 1.7 or greater is required for this module to function.

-This module has been tested to work on the following systems with Puppet v3 and facter 1.7
+It has been tested to work with any puppet version gretaer than 3.0.x

 * Centos 6.x
 * SLES 11